ingig/code-narrator/docs/Configuration/Configuration.md

 The `code-narrator.config.js` file is an app-specific configuration file for the Code Narrator application.
-It is used to define various settings and configurations for the application, such as entry files, project details, and documentation generation settings.
+It is used to define various settings and configurations for the application, such as entry files, project name, repository URL, source paths, documentation paths, and more.
+This file also defines builders, which are responsible for generating different types of documentation based on the provided templates and configurations.

-The purpose of this configuration file is to allow users to customize the behavior of the Code Narrator application according to their specific needs and project requirements.

-Here is an example of usage for the app-specific configs:
+Here's an example of usage for the app-specific configs:

 ```javascript
 const config = {